Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 The instructor and students will review a large-scale application.
 The specific application depends on the team being trained.

 * Assign individual application components to student groups
-* Each group will develop a complete schema design for their components
+* Each group will develop a complete schema design for their components, including indexes
 * Share and discuss individual designs and integration